hoang-tranbk/Machine-Learning-Model/README.md

 This project belong to the subject Machine Learning of the Ho Chi Minh City University of Technology.
 The lecture is Professor Truong Vinh Lan.
 Our team have 4 member: Tran Huy Hoang - 2311077 , Le Dang Quynh Nhi - 2212430, Nguyen Quang Huy - 2211235, Le Nguyen Bao - 2252064.
+We are development a Machine Learning module, which can take and caculate the data from table data.
 We program in Google Collaboration, each file is equal to one cell.
 Please run the code in Google Collaboration or Jupiter Notebook, which already have python environment.
 If you use Jupiter Notebook to run this code, make sure you already installed python.
 To run the code correctly, you need copy the code first.
 Use the combine Ctrl + C or click the right mouse and choose "copy".
 Then, Open Google Colaboration or Jupiter Notebook and paste it in the cell with Ctrl + V or Right Click + "Paste".
 Now you can create a new cell and repeat the action from up to down until the last code.